daviirose/opensource/README.md

 One of my first websites with HTML and CSS

--Not finished but strived to get better
+  - Not finished but strived to get better